 When people think of afternoon tea they think of a dining experience that’s probably best saved for a special occasion, but it doesn’t have to be that way.
 At The Hideaway Patisserie & Brasserie the traditional afternoon tea is a treat that can be enjoyed at a price that’s affordable for all.

-Located in the heart of town, you can follow a walk along the seafront or a little window shopping on the High Street with a traditional afternoon tea at £10.50 per person or a champagne afternoon tea for £17.00 per person.
+Located in the heart of town, you can follow a walk along the seafront or a little window shopping on the High Street with a traditional afternoon tea, or a champagne afternoon tea.

 Served daily between 2.30pm and 5pm during the summer months or Monday to Saturday during the winter months, your afternoon tea experience can be enjoyed out on the sunny terrace or in the comforts of the brasserie.
 Either way, you are sure to experience that ‘special’ treat without breaking the bank.